 Yes, it will.
-We listened to the feedback at the public information event and have revisited the plans to ensure the area will have lighting.
-The intention is to provide solar powered bollard lighting along the path.
+We listened to the feedback at the public information event and revisited the plans to ensure the area will have lighting.
+Full-height streetlighting along the path has been approved.
 This solution will provide illumination for pedestrians and cyclists, while keeping the lighting levels 'wildlife friendly' to meet our ecological commitments.

 What measures are being implemented at the Gemini Road/Sherford Road junction?

 This junction will be altered.
 Work will be done to the kerbing, widening the radius to make it easier to turn into the junction and for traffic to pass.
 In addition, there will be a 85mm raised table at this junction to slow turning movements and convey to motorists not to expect to have priority over other road users.